pnathan/flaky-data-structures/README.md

 cuckoo hash table: https://en.wikipedia.org/wiki/Cuckoo_hashing

-todo:

-turn it into a rust package

 motivation:

 Mozilla Rust is slightly unique and interesting in that it provides a controllable GC as well as a controllable mutability model. it's optionally impure.
 Kind of cool.

 rust devs would like some refreshed data structures:

 http://irclog.gr/#browse/irc.mozilla.org/rust/291715

-happy hacking.
+I would be glad to take any contributions.
+Happy hacking to anyone who wants to throw a bone out; note the license.

 License: